henrywalters/av-ip/README.md

 #AVIP

 ## Summary
 AVIP is a lightweight ruby gem for geolocation of ip addresses.
 The gem is a wrapper built around ipinfo.io.
+Everything is native ruby and requires no non-standard ruby gems.
 ## Installation
 Fairly standard stuff
 ```